MichaelCade/90DaysOfDevOps/Days/day86.md

 ![](Images/Day86_Data17.png)

-We are now ready to replace for the purpose of the demo the configuration for the repository, what we would probably do if we wanted a long term solution to hit both of these repositories is we would create an `smb.config` file and a `object.config` file and be able to run both of these commands to send our copies of data to each location.
+We are now ready to replace for the demo the configuration for the repository, what we would probably do if we wanted a long-term solution to hit both of these repositories is we would create an `smb.config` file and a `object.config` file and be able to run both of these commands to send our copies of data to each location.
 To add our repository we ran `"C:\Program Files\KopiaUI\resources\server\kopia.exe" --config-file=C:\Users\micha\AppData\Roaming\kopia\repository.config repository create gcs --bucket 90daysofdevops`

 The above command is taking into account that the Google Cloud Storage bucket we created is called `90daysofdevops`